 For more information: Academic Program Inventory and Degree Trend Data

-According to the Maryland Higher Education Commission's (MHEC) Academic Program Inventory, only one other community college in Maryland offers an associates degree in psychology.
+According to the Maryland Higher Education Commission's (MHEC) Academic Program Inventory, there are no other community colleges in Maryland offering an associate's degree in sociology.
 There are no related lower division certificate programs.